LuaxY/molotov-drm-proxy/README.md

 Manifest: http://localhost/cdn/3997154.mpd
 DRM: http://localhost/drm/3997154

+You can test here: https://www.jwplayer.com/developers/stream-tester/
+(Use `Widevine` as DRM)

 ### Infos

 1. I have removed subtitles from manifest in order to be compatible with JWPlayer.